jcsh4326/ngShake/README.md

 ## Usage ##

-you need to refrence ngShake.js, it usually located in
+you need to reference ngShake.js, it usually located in
  > lib/cngShake/www/ngShake.js

 ## Example ##